hilkafi/weather_forecasting/README.md

 # Weather Forecasting
 Description:
 The purpose of this application is to provide weather forecast.
-User need to login to the application.
+User need to login to the application to access the service.
 User have to select city name in order to get weather forecast of the specific city.
 The application will provide current weather forecast as well as weather forecast of next 7 days.

 Technical Description: